Things I read

 - Norwegian Wood by Haruki Murakami ❤️

-- Another masterpiece.
-For some reason it's often referred to as a love story, which is a bit misleading.
-Without spoiling anything, I think it's about much more — the complex and sometimes paradoxical nature of life and humans.
+- A masterpiece.
+For some reason it's referred to as a love story, which is a bit misleading.
+Without spoiling anything, it's about much more: the full range of colors in the complexity of life, death, people, and memories.

 - Piranesi by Susanna Clarke ❤️